-"Working Out Desire brings together the often disparate fields of sport, desire, sexuality, and politics, combining it with rich ethnography and the skillful deployment of theory.
-A whole new way of thinking about body politics."—Pardis Mahdavi, Arizona State University
+"Working Out Desire brings together the often disparate fields of sport, desire, sexuality, and politics, combining it with rich ethnography and the skillful deployment of theory."—Pardis Mahdavi, Arizona State University

-"A rich and nuanced ethnography illustrating how Turkish women actively engage with nationalist, secularist, and Islamist discourses that limit their physicality – by creatively reshaping meanings and categories.
-A very important and original addition to the understudied field of exercise culture among Middle Eastern women."—Tamir Sorek, University of Florida
+"A rich and nuanced ethnography illustrating how Turkish women actively engage with nationalist, secularist, and Islamist discourses that limit their physicality – by creatively reshaping meanings and categories."—Tamir Sorek, University of Florida

 "This ethnography of community-generated empowerment will challenge the persistent popular imaginary of ordinary Muslim women as caught in a frozen web of traditions and moral values."—Homa Hoodfar, Concordia University, Montreal